FLATISHKA/Projects/Python & SQLite Project/readme.md

 # Description
-Simple task manegment program, that was made with Python and SQLite3 languages, you can singup and login to your account and add some tasks.
+Simple task manegment program, that was made with Python and SQLite3, you can singup and login to your account and add some tasks.
 Every account and tasks are connected with id, so other accounts cant see your tasks
 # Images